98AnnaM/Medical-Records/README.md

 Patients:
 - Getting all patients: GET request to `/patients`
-- Getting information about specific patient (by patient id): GET request to `/patients/:id`
+- Getting information about a specific patient (by patient id): GET request to `/patients/:id`
 - Creating a new patient: POST request to `/patients`

   (request body should contain patient name, id of the GP and a boolean value, showing if the patient is insured)